 You can opt to share a saved view with other makers, or contributors as well.

 When you invite colleagues from across your organization into productboard as contributors, they'll see whichever views have been shared company-wide.
 They won't see any views that are private or that have only been shared with makers.

 Updating a saved view

-Any changes you make to your roadmap are made to the current view your on.
+Any changes you make to your roadmap are made to the current view you're on.
 They'll only be visible to others once you've saved the current view to update it.
 Otherwise any changes will remain local to you, and all others will see the last updated version of the view.

 Export your Roadmap to PDF using the print icon.
 You can also zoom to the desired resolution in your browser and take a high-resolution screenshot to add directly to an email, Slack channel, or presentation.

 If you're a project admin, invite a colleague into your project as a viewer to see what they'll be able to see and do on your roadmap.